Automating design and CAM programming to cut CNC programming time by 30 percent

 Many designs come with variations, differing for instance in the number and sizes of bore holes or pockets.
 GROB used the user-defined feature (UDF) capability in NX to create a machining rule library containing standard bore types, pockets and surface definitions, including the tools required for machining operations.
 This resulted in substantial savings at various stages in the product creation process.
 “Using NX CAM for feature-based machining helped us automate design and CNC programming work,” says Zingerle.
 “Recognizing 95 percent of GROB standard bore types and 70 to 80 percent of other features, the automatic feature recognition has reduced CNC programming time by 30 percent and considerably reduced the number of different tools used.”

 “For us to achieve these high levels of automation and data integration took some time and required three crucial factors,” says Lisiecki.
-“First, the software products from the Xcelerator portfolio with their long-term stability and universal interoperability; second, reliable continuous application support by Siemens, a partner familiar with our requirements, and third, in-house expertise facilitating continuous improvements with great agility.”
+“First, the software products from the Siemens Xcelerator business platform with their long-term stability and universal interoperability; second, reliable continuous application support by Siemens, a partner familiar with our requirements, and third, in-house expertise facilitating continuous improvements with great agility.”

 Martin Wagner leads the information technology (IT) group supporting technical software and converting customer part designs for use in a GROB digital twin.
 As an example of functionality programmed in-house that requires IT experts familiar with all the different types of software involved, Wagner explains: “Exchanging information between Teamcenter and the ERP software does more than just move BOMs across the T4S interface.
 The part sequence is automatically adjusted to the requirements of, for example, purchasing, after which the BOM is fed back to engineering for automatic realignment.”